edgordon89/edgordon89.github.io/_posts/2019-12-17-Aims-of-Blog.md

 ---

 ## Aims of the blog
  + To provide some tips on how to be a Product Manager, based on my experience.
-I've only been in the job since 2016, maybe hearing from a noob is more appealing to you than someone more qualified.
+I've only been in the job since 2016, maybe hearing from a noob <!--more-->is more appealing to you than someone more qualified.
  + To re-enforce the idea that Product Management, based on my experience, is absolutely nothing like you learn on training or read in books.
  + To help myself interpret what I know by writing it out.
  + To put as a link on my CV...
 Hello future employer, you are my only reader...